NativeScript/docs-v7/plugins/ui-plugin.md

 To enable features like data-binding and styling for the widget, you need to use dependency properties to back the instance properties as described [here](http://docs.nativescript.org/bindings.html).

 ### Common File (number-picker-common.ts)
 Looking at the [Button](https://github.com/NativeScript/NativeScript/tree/master/ui/button) folder you will notice the `*-common` file.
 This is the file that holds the functionality, which is the same regardless of the target platform.
-Such functionality, for example, is instance properties implementation. <Comment: The previous sentence does not make sense to me.
-Perhaps "has an instance property implementation" or "contains instance properties in its implementation."> Here is how the common file looks like:
+Such functionality, for example, contains instance properties in its implementation.
+Here is how the common file looks like:

 ```javascript
 var view = require("ui/core/view");